karimarttila/clojure/clj-ring-cljs-reagent-demo/simple-server/README.md

 ...
 ```

-... i.e. I store the body to an atom after in the POST handler.
+... i.e. I store the body to an atom in the POST handler.

-Then I connect a remote REPL to the running application as describe above (the Easy Way).
+Then I connect a remote REPL to the running application as described above (the Easy Way).
 I sent a request using Postman and check the atom value in remote REPL:

 ```bash
 user=> @simpleserver.webserver.server/my-body